 - One Global Surface Mooring, with battery, wind and solar powered buoy and satellite telemetry

-- One Global Hybrid Profiler mooring with two wire-following profilers and one surface piercing profiler
+- One Global Profiler mooring with two wire-following profilers

-- Two subsurface Mesoscale Flanking Moorings with fixed sensors and acoustic communications to gliders
+- Two Flanking Moorings with fixed sensors and acoustic communications to gliders

-- Three gliders with extended endurance and acoustic communications
+- Three Open-Ocean Gliders with extended endurance and acoustic communications that fly within and between the mooring array

-The global component of the OOI design includes a network of moorings at critical, yet under-sampled, high-latitude locations such as within the Argentine Basin in the South Atlantic.
+The global component of the OOI design includes a network of moorings at critical, yet under sampled, high-latitude locations such as within the Argentine Basin in the South Atlantic.
 Moorings located in the Argentine Basin will support sensors for measurement of air-sea fluxes of heat, moisture and momentum, and physical, biological and chemical properties throughout the water column.
 The array will have a combination of fixed platforms (moorings) with moored profilers to address the requirement to sample the full water column and mobile platforms (gliders) that will provide simultaneous spatial and temporal sampling capabilities.
 The array will be composed of a Surface Mooring containing fixed instruments situated on the buoy and through the top 1500 m of the water column.
-A subsurface Global Hybrid Profiler Mooring made up of two types of profilers: a surface piercing profiler operating from ~150 m to the surface, allowing satellite data telemetry, and two wire-following profilers, one operating from 310 m to 2,645 m and the other 2,665 m to 5,000 m.
-Two additional subsurface Mesoscale Flanking moorings will be deployed to form a triangular array ~62 km on a side.
-These flanking Moorings have their uppermost flotation at ~30 m depth and instruments at discrete depths along the mooring line.
-Gliders will be equipped with acoustic modems to relay data from the mesoscale flanking moorings to shore via satellite telemetry and will sample within and around the triangular array.
+A subsurface Global Profiler Mooring made up of two wire-following profilers, one operating from 310 m to 2,645 m and the other 2,665 m to 5,000 m.
+Two Flanking Moorings will be deployed to form a triangular array ~62 km on a side.
+These Moorings have their uppermost flotation at ~30 m depth and instruments at discrete depths along the mooring line.
+Open-Ocean Gliders will be equipped with acoustic modems to relay data from the Flanking Moorings to shore via satellite telemetry.
+Some gliders will sample within and around the triangular array, while others will sample the upper water column near the Global Profiler Mooring.
 These gliders will carry sensor suites (see below) with the capability to alter sampling rates during a mission.

 Argentine Basin Deployment Schedule